Counseling and Treatment

 - Jail Transitions Case Management – promotes successful community reintegration from jail for Skagit residents using evidence-based treatment that teaches skills for independent living and employment post-release.
 The program works in conjunction with the North Sound Mental Behavioral Health Organizationn and Skagit County Community Justice Center for clients who are not already receiving mental health services.
 Clients cannot be currently enrolled in mental health services.

-- Residential Substance Abuse Treatment (RSAT) – designed for inmates who are currently incarcerated at Skagit County Community Justice Center who disclose they have a substance use disorder and want to engage in a treatment program.
+- Residential Substance Abuse Treatment (RSAT) – designed for individuals who are currently incarcerated at Skagit County Community Justice Center that disclose they have a substance use disorder and want to engage in a treatment program.
 Treatment is provided during the individual’s incarceration.
 If applicable, Pioneer staff work to develop a reentry plan in order to facilitate a successful transition from incarceration to becoming a productive member of society.
 The program is voluntary and acceptance is based on individuals being assessed while in custody.

 The Skagit County Crisis Center is a 16-bed crisis, mental health stabilization and sub-acute detox program.
 The center serves North Sound region residents for detox and provides services for residents who are experiencing a crisis related to their substance use disorder and/or mental health challenges.
 Most of the services are available 24 hours a day, 7 days a week.